-- Expenses submitted by each WHEAP agency shall be actual expenses. - Monthly expenses shall not be invoiced for 1/12th of the contract. - Expenses for the previous month must be entered (invoiced) in the HE+ System by the 30th of the current month. - The HE+ System will not allow creation of more than one invoice per extraction. - If some or all of a month's expenses have not been invoiced and subsequent invoices (months) have been processed, the expenses not invoiced must be added to an invoice submitted later by adding a correction and selecting the month the expenses were incurred.
-Example: If the most recently processed invoice has a "Report Period To" date of March and the expenses not invoiced are from January, the January expenses need to be included with the April invoice. - An invoice can be edited until the point of extraction. - "Zero" shall be entered as an amount if there are no expenses to be invoiced for a specific account line for the current invoice.
+- Expenses submitted by each WHEAP agency shall be actual expenses. - Monthly expenses shall not be invoiced for 1/12th of the contract. - Expenses for the previous month must be entered (invoiced) in the HE+ System by the 30th of the current month. - The HE+ System will not allow creation of more than one invoice per extraction. - If a correction needs to be made to a previously paid monthly invoice, the correction (positive or negative) shall be added/subtracted from the expenses entered on a subsequent invoice.
+For example, if the total WHEAP expenses for March are \$5,000, but a correction of an additional \$500 needs to be made to the December invoice, the total expenses entered for March would be \$5,500.
+A note shall be added to the current invoice identifying the correction and the amount.
+An invoice can be edited until the point of extraction. - "Zero" shall be entered as an amount if there are no expenses to be invoiced for a specific account line for the current invoice.
 A note shall be entered to explain any "zero" entries to provide an explanation to the Division.
 Notes are not required if the account funding has been fully expended.